ImprobableStudios/AI-Resources/README.md

 ---

 ## Theme 3: AI Agent Development Guides and Learning Resources

+_Guides, tutorials, and community projects for building AI agents, integrating LLMs, and developing AI-driven workflows._

 ### LiteLLM
 LiteLLM is a lightweight, efficient large language model framework designed to enable easy deployment and usage of LLMs on local machines or edge devices.
 It focuses on minimal resource consumption while maintaining strong performance, making it suitable for developers and researchers who want to experiment with LLMs without requiring heavy infrastructure.
 The project is open-source and actively maintained, with comprehensive documentation and a GitHub repository for code and community contributions.